JunhaoW3/tp/docs/DeveloperGuide.md

 <br>

 #### Sequence Diagram
 The sequence diagram below illustrates the flow of interactions when the user enters the `star 1` command.
 It shows how the command is parsed, the person at the specified index is retrieved, and the starred status is updated in the model.
 Key components include the `CommandBox`, `LogicManager`, `StarCommandParser`, and `Model`.
+Due to the diagram's detailed nature, it may appear small.
+If it's unclear, zooming in will provide better clarity of the individual components and interactions.

 <puml src="diagrams/star-feature/StarSequenceDiagram.puml" alt="Interactions for the `star 1` Command" />